booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

    * A __certificate revocation list__ (CRL) is one file containing a list of all revoked certificates issued by this CA. It is digitaly signed by the CA, has a limited validity period and is distributed via a HTTP server.
      See also: https://en.wikipedia.org/wiki/Certificate_revocation_list

    * With the __Online Certificate Status Protocol__ (OCSP) you can send a specific query to an OCSP reponder (provided by the CA) to check the revocation status of one single certificate.
 For the transfer also HTTP is used.
-The response is also digitaly signed by the CA and also has a limited livetime.
+The response is also digitaly signed by the CA and also has a limited lifetime.
      See also: https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol
      - A special flavour of OSCP - called OCSP Staping - will be covered in [__Exercise B.4__](../B4/).
 For now we will focus on pure OCSP.